 Dr. Lenore Yousef

-Premedical Advisory Committee

-California State University, Fresno

-2555 E. San Ramon, SB 314

-Fresno, CA 93740-8034
+Biology Department

 559.278.5264; FAX: 559.278.3963

-e-mail: [lenore\\yousef@csufresno.edu](mailto:lenore_yousef@csufresno.edu).
+e-mail: lenore_yousef@csufresno.edu.

 Preoptometry.
 California State University, Fresno provides courses for the completion of preprofessional requirements of an optometry program.
-Most professional schools require junior standing and coursework that includes two years of biology, one year of chemistry, mathematics, physics and English, and one semester of psychology and statistics with above-average scholarship.
-The Optometry Admission Testing Program (OAT) exam is required before application can be made to optometry school.
+Most professional schools require junior standing and coursework which includes two years of biology and chemistry as well as one year of mathematics, physics and English, and one semester of psychology and statistics with above-average scholarship.
+The Optometry

+Admission Testing Program (OAT) exam is required before application can be made to optometry school.

 Application should be made one year in advance of anticipated enrollment.